winslosh/test-automation-recruitment-test/README.md

 				When I provide an email that has already been used in the system I see an appropriate error message

-2. Add two more test cases which you feel would enhance the test coverage of the site.
+**2. Add two more test cases which you feel would enhance the test coverage of the site.**

 ### :file_folder:Platform Choice